tezizzm/DotNetCoreWorkshopAdvanced/Exercises/Exercise #1 Database Connectors.md

 17. Run the cf push command to build, stage and run your application on PCF.
 Ensure you are in the same directory as your manifest file and type `cf push`.

-    ***The operation to create the MySql instance can be timely.
-If you attempt to push the application while the service is still being created, you will see errors indicating that an operation on the service is pending.***

 18. Once the `cf push` command has completed navigate to the given application url at which point you will see a 401 Not Found Status.
 This is expected since we haven't configured a default route and will be updated in the next lab.
-If you navigate to the api/products path you should see a json array of products that are pulled from the backend store.
+If you navigate to the `api/products` path you should see a json array of products that are pulled from the backend store.